Kathy Welch Homepage

 Check out our book!

-I am co-author of a book published by Chapman & Hall/CRC Press in November, 2006, Linear Mixed Models: A Practical Guide using Statistical Software with Brady West from CSCAR and Andrzej Galecki from the Institute of Gerontology at the University of Michigan.
+I am co-author of a book published by Chapman & Hall/CRC Press, the third edition of which came out in 2022, Linear Mixed Models: A Practical Guide using Statistical Software, Third Edition with Brady West from CSCAR and Andrzej Galecki from the Institute of Gerontology at the University of Michigan.
 This book describes how to carry out an analysis of clustered, longitudinal, or repeated measures data sets using linear mixed modeling (LMM) procedures in SAS, SPSS, Stata, R, and HLM.
 The data sets analyzed in the book were mostly from clients with whom we have consulted at CSCAR, and show how real-world problems can be approached with widely used software.
 We provide descriptive statistics and basic graphics for each data set, model-building strategies, and step-by-step information on how to analyze each data set with each software procedure, including the appropriate syntax, and a comparison of the models fitted using each procedure.
 We also provide an overview of the theoretical concepts involved in LMMs.
-You can check the LMM book web page for data sets and up-to-date syntax for each of the software packages.
+A new chapter on crossed random effects models was added in the second edition, and a chapter on sample size calculation for Linear Mixed Models was added to the third editionalong with updates to the software code for graphics and analysis.
+You can check the LMM book web page that Brady maintains for data sets and up-to-date syntax for each of the software packages.

-My home page has resources for the workshops and courses that I either teach, co-teach or assist in teaching, and some graphics on how to import an Excel Spreadsheet into SAS.
+My home page has resources for the workshops and courses that I either taught, co-taught or assisted in teaching, and some graphics on how to import an Excel Spreadsheet into SAS.
 There are also some fun pictures at the end of this page.

 A web page listing some of my professional qualifications is available, if you Click here.